ITB #2023-03 Help Me Grow

 We are currently seeking applications from county residents to serve on the Escambia Children’s Trust oversight board.
 We have two seats opening due to Pastor Lonnie Wesley III and Dr. Rex Northup’s terms expiring on December 31, 2022.

 Please help us spread the word about this exciting board leadership opportunity.
 The application consists of completing an application, a questionnaire for Gubernatorial Appointments, and submitting an optional resume.
 The Escambia County Board of County Commissioners will consider applications and forward selected applicants to the governor for consideration.
-The deadline is December 12.
+The new deadline is December 29.
 Click here to learn more and apply today!